Lievven/Snappy-Mod/README.md

 ### FAQ.
+Q. Can I snap for hexagonal maps? \
+A. Absolutely!
+Simply check out one of the respective presets, or click one of the hexagonal icons in the mod's tool.

 Q. Does the mod save my settings? \
 A. Yes.
 You can find the file with the settings by navigating 'Menu' -> 'Open User Folder' and there look for 'custom_snap_mod_data.txt' Note that this file only shows up after you edit your setting for the first time.